 - Assigning the property or its debt to a third party without the consent of the lender

-Note that each lender specifies its own carveouts, so this list might not coincide with text of the loan agreement.
+Note that each lender specifies its own carveouts, so this list might not coincide with the text of the loan agreement.

 How to Obtain A Recourse Loan